tprasadtp/ubuntu-post-install/docs/tasks.md

 - Configuration file is a `csv` file without headers. first column corresponds to URL ans the second field the file name under which the file is saved.
 - Each DEB file to be installed should have following entry.
 - URL to the deb file which can be accessed using wget`,`Name of the deb file without any spaces or special chars except hyphen.
-- For example to install kubernetes compose the entry should look like below.
+- For example, to install kubernetes compose, the entry should look like below.

 ```csv
 https://github.com/kubernetes/kompose/releases/download/v1.15.0/kompose-linux-amd64,kompose
 ```

-- First part is the URL to the deb file separated by ',' name of the file.
+- First part is the URL to the binary file separated by ',' name of the binary.

 !!! note "Note on file names in configuration"
     Please note that file will be saved with the name mentioned in the file & can be executed as such.